clarkmcc/go-hubspot/generated/v3/timeline/docs/TokensApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiTemplatesTokensArchiveRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiDeleteCrmV3TimelineAppIdEventTemplatesEventTemplateIdTokensTokenNameArchiveRequest struct via the builder pattern

 Name | Type | Description  | Notes